Worst Pills, Best Pills

 Facts About This Drug [top]

-Eplerenone belongs to the family of water pills, or diuretics, known as potassium-sparing diuretics and is most similar to an older drug called spironolactone (ALDACTONE).
+Eplerenone belongs to the family of water pills (or diuretics) known as potassium-sparing diuretics and is most similar to an older drug called spironolactone (ALDACTONE).

-Side effects
+Adverse effects

 One of the major concerns of potassium-sparing diuretics such as spironolactone and eplerenone is that they can lead to dangerously high levels of potassium (hyperkalemia) that can potentially cause death in the elderly and in persons with poor kidney function.